 Texas is globally important for birds.

-- 1 of every 3 birds migrating through the U.S. in spring passes through Texas, meaning approximately one billion birds travel through our state annually.
+- 1 of approximately every 3 birds migrating through the U.S. in spring, and 1 of nearly every 4 bird migrating through the US in the fall, pass through Texas, pass through Texas, meaning approximately two billion birds travel through our state annually.

 - Protecting birds in Texas promotes conservation of bird populations across the Americas.